 If you have to take out any unsubsidized loans while you’re in school, the key to avoiding interest capitalization is to simply pay off your student loan interest on a monthly basis.
 This doesn’t mean you have to make full monthly payments on your student loan balance; simply pay enough each month to stay on top of your interest payments.
 Some students may also prefer to wait until they receive their tax refunds so they can use the money to pay off their accrued interest for the year in-full.

-Either way, paying down your interest while you’re in school will help you avoid capitalization and possibly save you hundreds or thousands of dollars over the life of your loan.
-LendKey is happy to offer an option where borrowers can pay $25 per month while in school to go towards interest or pay full interest balance each month.
+Either way, paying down your interest while you’re in school will help you avoid capitalization.
+Additionally, it may possibly save you hundreds or thousands of dollars over the life of your loan.

 Make Interest Payments During Forbearance